climateinteractive/SDEverywhere/README.md

 Use `sde {command}` to see options for a command.

-The following commands are run from the `models/{model}` directory.
-It is usually easiest to run from the directory where the `.mdl` file is located.
-However, in place of `{model}` in the command below, you can give a full pathname to locate the `.mdl` file anywhere on the system.
+It is usually easiest to run these commands from the directory where the `.mdl` file is located.
+The `{model}` placeholder can be the model filename, for instance `arrays.mdl`, or simply the model name `arrays`.

+If you are not running from the model directory, you can give a full pathname to locate the `.mdl` file anywhere on the system.

+By default, SDEverywhere will create a `build` directory in your model directory to hold the generated code and the compiled model.
+If you run the model, it will also create an `output` directory by default.
+You can specify other directories with command options.

 ### Generate baseline model code that outputs all variables with no inputs
 ~~~